 1. Design the Environment Intentionally

-A good environment is not a luxury; it is a productivity driver.
-Good lighting, comfortable seating, and quiet zones are productivity tools.
+A good environment isn't a luxury; it's a productivity driver.
+Good lighting, comfortable seating, and a quiet room are productivity tools.

 2. Make Breaks a Priority